 Gibbs Reflective Cycle

-Let’s explain each stages in details
+Let’s explain each stage in detail

-1. Portrayal- Here you get an opportunity to portray what is going on exhaustively.
+1. Portrayal- Here, you get an opportunity to portray what is going on exhaustively.
 The central matters to incorporate here concern what occurred.
 Your sentiments and ends will come later.
 Supportive inquiries:

 1. What was the deal?